Mingrui-Zhuang/Cooking/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
-We believe that the missingness of the `review` column can be NMAR, which means that the missing review value itself is a key factor influencing whether it is missing.
-Users who were dissatisfied or indifferent specifically chose not to leave a review, because they felt unmotivated to review or had some other personal reason (e.g., they didn’t want to type letters at all).
+We believe that the missingness of the `'review'` column can be NMAR, which means that the missing review value itself is a key factor influencing whether it is missing.
+Users who were **dissatisfied or indifferent** specifically chose not to leave a review, because they felt unmotivated to review or had some other personal reason (e.g., they didn’t want to type letters at all).
 This would suggest that the missingness is dependent on the unobserved missing value (the review itself).
 Additional data can be collected on user engagement data, where information on how often users interact with the platform could help determine if certain users are more likely to leave reviews.
 For example, user's frequency of interactions, recipe views, and time spent on the platform may give us some missingness pattern about review.

 ### Missingness Dependency
 Now we focus on the missingness of `description` in the dataframe by testing the dependency of its missingness on `minutes` and `n_ingredients`.

-$H_0$: The distribution of preparation time (`minutes`) is independent of whether the `description` is missing.
+**H~0~**: The distribution of preparation time (`'minutes'`) is independent of whether the `description` is missing.

-$H_a$: The distribution of preparation time (`minutes`) is dependent on whether the `description` is missing.
+**H<sub>a</sub>**: The distribution of preparation time (`'minutes'`) is dependent on whether the `description` is missing.

-Test Statistic:  Kolmogorov-Smirnov statistic between group of minutes with and without missing description Significance Level: 0.05
+Test Statistic:  Kolmogorov-Smirnov statistic between group of minutes with and without missing description

+Significance Level: 0.05

 We looked at the distributions of `minutes` separately for missing or not, and check to see if they are similar.

 <iframe